tijh/ELAN-MATLAB/METADATA.md

 CC-BY 4.0

 ## Copyright notice
-When using the data or the toolbox, please cite Spiro N, Himberg T. 2016 Analysing change in music therapy interactions of children with communication difficulties.
+When using the data or the toolbox, please cite Spiro N. & Himberg T. (2016).
+Analysing change in music therapy interactions of children with communication difficulties.
 Phil.
 Trans.
 R. Soc.
 B 371: 20150374.

 # Data structures and annotation codes
 Zipped file containing 10 MAT-files (MATLAB.
 Mathworks Ltd.).